Group insurance: Pricing structure and premiums

 A feature which is common in group insurance is that the premium cost on an individual basis is not individually risk-based.
 Instead it is the same amount for all the insured persons in the group.
 So, for example, in the United States and elsewhere, often all employees of an employer receiving health or life insurance coverage pay the same premium amount for the same coverage regardless of their age or other factors, even though the total group premium will be calculated by reference to the actual (or estimated) age distribution etc. of the group.
 In contrast, under private individual health or life insurance coverage in the U.S. and elsewhere, different insured persons will pay different premium amounts for the same coverage based on their age, location, pre-existing conditions, etc.

 Group policies may be attractive to consumers because the average price per policy is often lower.
 Carriers are interested in gaining customers and will cut prices a bit to take account of their lower costs.

 Members who take up the insurance are generally eligible to renew coverage while they continue to be members of the group, subject to certain conditions.
 Again, using U.S. health coverage as an example, under group insurance a person will normally remain covered as long as he or she continues to work for a certain employer and pays the required insurance premiums, whereas under individual coverage, the insurance company often has the right not to renew an individual health insurance policy if the person's risk profile changes.
 However some states limit the insurance company's power not to renew after the person has been under individual coverage with a given company for a certain number of years.

 International variations

 There may be slight differences in terms of administration and market related practices worldwide, even though the concept may be the same.

+Australia

+In Australia, MySuper insurance, also called Default Life Insurance, is group life insurance coverage arranged by Australian superannuation trustees for their members.
+Most MySuper products automatically include death and total and permanent disability (TPD) insurance, allowing members to withdraw or adjust their coverage.
+APRA has observed that most Australians obtain life insurance through their superannuation fund.